 If you become aware of a safeguarding concern while volunteering on a Chain of Hope mission, you must follow the procedure in this section.
-You should never agree to this being waived or varied without the prior agreement of Chain of Hope's safeguarding group.

-Safeguarding reports should be made by telephone.
-If the Chief Executive unavailable, please report to the Missions and Equipment Manager or to the safeguarding group : safeguarding@chainofhope.org.
+Safeguarding reports should be made to the Chain of Hope UK Mission Coordinator.
+If there is no UK representative on the ground, contact the Chief Executive or Overseas Operations Manager (contact numbers can be found on page 11) or report to the safeguarding group: safeguarding@chainofhope.org.

-If you be unable to speak to someone from Chain of Hope within 12 hours of becoming aware of the safeguarding concern, you must contact the local children's services authority department in the country where the concern has arisen or the local hospital where the mission is taking place. (or, outside normal working hours, that department's Emergency Duty Team).
+If you are unable to speak to someone from Chain of Hope within 12 hours of becoming aware of the safeguarding concern, you must contact the local children's services authority department in the country where the concern has arisen or the local hospital where the mission is taking place (or, outside normal working hours, that department's Emergency Duty Team).
 Their telephone numbers will be provided to you.
-You should then send an email to safeguarding@chainofhope.orgto provide the information in the Annex to this policy.
+You should then send an email to safeguarding@chainofhope.org to provide the information in the Annex to this policy.